 The material requirements for the jacket or shell also go for the pants.
-Ensure it is high-quality, waterproof, and breathable (like these Gore-Tex pants) and be sure that the pants or leggings you wear underneath the rain pants are wool or a good synthetic material that wicks away moisture.
+Ensure it is high-quality, waterproof, and breathable, and be sure that the pants or leggings you wear underneath the rain pants are wool or a good synthetic material that wicks away moisture.

 Haven’t you ever noticed that when your feet feel cold and wet, you feel miserable in general?
 Even if you are wet and walking around in the rain, if your feet are comfortable, then it’s not so bad.

 This may be last on the list, but certainly not least.
 You absolutely must keep your feet warm and dry.
 For this you need good socks, ideally wool (SmartWool is great for this) or Gore-Tex.

 Good socks will keep your feet warm, even if they get wet, and when you have good boots, it’s a winning combination.
 You can even layer your socks by having a Gore-Tex outer layer and a synthetic, wicking layer or wool.

 You can use rain boots, but they have to be easy to walk in.
 It is best to have a good solid pair of waterproof hiking boots.
 Just be sure to wear the boots in sufficiently before you absolutely need them.
 The last thing you want to do is bug out in brand new boots.
 Yikes!